LIRR Paperwork

 Woodbury Station changed to Cold Spring 1015/1880

 Found in the wall of the Stony Brook station during recent renovation.
 Stony Brook was massively remodeled in 1917, this bit of history was still trapped within its walls and did not come forth until about 10 years ago.
-Info: Dave Morrision
+Info: Dave Morrison

 Brick enginehouse Valuation specs.jpg (110443 bytes)

-LIRR Brick Enginehouse Valuation specifications.
-08-26-1916 Collection: Dave Morrison
+LIRR Brick Enginehouse Valuation specifications

 These are the job specifics for the construction of the standard, 4-bay, brick engine house.
 It proscribes the construction materials to be used.
 Sort of like a “job standard” which the construction must follow.